 9. Lahaina, Maui, Hawaii

 There’s certainly nothing creepy about white sand and palm trees, but Halloween in Lahaina, on the island of Maui, is called the “Mardi Gras of the Pacific” for good reason.
 There’s an annual parade, costume contest, and plenty of bars and restaurants with live music and drink specials.
 Front Street, the town’s main drag, is closed to traffic on Halloween night, creating a lively atmosphere where residents and visitors alike can take full advantage of the town’s events.
-If you’re coming from elsewhere on the island, it’d be a good idea to take the Maui Halloween Cruise to Lahaina.
+If you’re coming from elsewhere on the island, it’d be a good idea to take the Maui Halloween Cruise to Lahaina on October 31.
 With delicious food, an open bar, costumed staff, and a lively vibe, the cruise is the perfect way to do Halloween in Hawaii.
 Cruise tickets start at $100.